 Consular Travel Advice

-High risk of violent crime (armed robbery, carjacking, and murder) exists throughout the country, especially on roads near Lake Tanganyika.
+High risk of violent crime (armed robbery, home robbery, carjacking, assault, and murder) exists throughout the country (especially after dark), particularly on roads near Lake Tanganyika and on roads leading out of Bujumbura.

 High risk of petty crime exists throughout the country.